Moonlington/tabletopfloreblog/content/posts/Why We Chase the Dark/index.md

 I think about the gap between these two versions a lot.
 The draft is the thing you write when you're still burning.
 The published version is the thing you write after you've sat with the fire long enough to shape it.
 Both are honest.
 One is honest about rage.
 The other is honest about what rage costs.

 I really want to run God's Teeth for my group.
-I think it is an important piece of media.
+I think it's an important piece of media.

 ## A different darkness